rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/use-windows-clusters/use-windows-clusters.md

 Before provisioning a new cluster, be sure that you have already installed Rancher on a device that accepts inbound network traffic.
 This is required in order for the cluster nodes to communicate with Rancher.
 If you have not already installed Rancher, please refer to the [installation documentation](../../../../getting-started/installation-and-upgrade/installation-and-upgrade.md) before proceeding with this guide.

-Rancher only supports Windows using Flannel as the network provider.
+Rancher supports Windows using Calico or Flannel as the network provider.

 There are two network options: [**Host Gateway (L2bridge)**](https://github.com/coreos/flannel/blob/master/Documentation/backends.md#host-gw) and [**VXLAN (Overlay)**](https://github.com/coreos/flannel/blob/master/Documentation/backends.md#vxlan).
 The default option is **VXLAN (Overlay)** mode.